Re4son/re4son-kernel-builder/README.md

 Setup the kernel-builder

 ```
-$ ./provision.sh
+$ ./setup.sh
 ```
-edit build.sh and set the variable KERNEL-BUILDER_DIR= to the kernel builder directory
+edit build.sh and set the variable KERNEL-BUILDER_DIR= to the kernel builder directory. default is "/usr/local/src/kernel-builder"

 ```
 ~$ sudo re4sonbuild -h